-You are self-employed for this purpose if you are a sole proprietor (including an independent contractor), a partner in a partnership (including a member of a multi-member limited liability company (LLC)), or are otherwise in business for yourself.
-(A sole proprietor also includes the member of a single member LLC that is disregarded for federal income tax purposes and members of a qualified joint venture.)
+You're self-employed for this purpose if you're a sole proprietor (including an independent contractor), a partner in a partnership (including a member of a multi-member limited liability company (LLC) that has elected to be treated as a partnership for federal tax purposes), or are otherwise in business for yourself.
+The term sole proprietor also includes the member of a single member LLC that's disregarded for federal income tax purposes and a member of a qualified joint venture.
 You usually must pay self-employment tax if you had net earnings from self-employment of $400 or more.
 Generally, the amount subject to self-employment tax is 92.35% of your net earnings from self-employment.
-Net earnings are calculated by subtracting ordinary and necessary trade or business expenses from the gross income you derived from your trade or business.
-You can be liable for paying self-employment tax even if you are currently receiving social security benefits.
+You calculate net earnings by subtracting ordinary and necessary trade or business expenses from the gross income you derived from your trade or business.
+You can be liable for paying self-employment tax even if you currently receive social security benefits.
+The law sets a maximum amount of net earnings subject to the social security tax.
+This amount changes annually.
+All of your net earnings are subject to the Medicare tax.

-The self-employment tax rate is a percentage set by law of your net earnings from self-employment.
+The law sets the self-employment tax rate as a percentage of your net earnings from self-employment.
 This rate consists of 12.4% for social security and 2.9% for Medicare taxes.
-The maximum amount of net earnings subject to the social security tax is set by law and changes annually.
-All of your net earnings are subject to the Medicare tax.

-Page Last Reviewed or Updated: February 27, 2014
+Page Last Reviewed or Updated: April 14, 2017